workflows-sh/do-k8s-cdktf/README.md

 Kindly check our [Contributing guide]() on how to propose bugfixes and improvements, and submitting pull requests to the project.

-- View issues related to this image in our GitHub repository: https://github.com/workflows-sh/do-k8s/issues
+- View issues related to this image in our GitHub repository [issue tracker](https://github.com/workflows-sh/do-k8s/issues )

-## Limitations

-You can only deploy and set up this workflow on Digital Ocean.

 ## Learn more